 The Arbiter exists to prevent this fate.

-Within Harmonic Oscillator, four ancient oscillators convene in constant deliberation.
+Within Harmonic Oscillator, seven components convene in constant deliberation.
 Each measures momentum through a different lens.
 Each casts a vote:

 Bull Vote